A FAST, FUN AND MEMORABLE READ – BE THE MASTER OF YOUR OWN IDEAS.

 With challenging chapters on finding ideas, developing concepts, creative confidence, making bold decisions, and separating feedback from encouragement, The Dance of The Possible will surprise you, make you think, laugh and perhaps even dance when you get back to work.

-Early praise for The Dance of the Possible:
+Praise for The Dance of the Possible:

 “You’ll find a lot to steal from this short, inspiring guide to being creative.
 Made me want to get up and make stuff!” – Austin Kleon, author of How To Steal Like An Artist